-Employees are entitled to occupational healthcare.
-Employers have the duty to organise preventive occupational healthcare.
-Providing medical care for the employees is voluntary.
-Entrepreneurs and other self-employed persons may organise their occupational healthcare as they wish.
+Employees are entitled to occupational health care.
+Employers are required to organise preventive occupational health care.
+The organisation of medical care is voluntary for employers.
+Entrepreneurs and self-employed persons can organise their occupational health care services as they wish.

-Occupational healthcare includes investigating the health and safety aspects of the work as well as preventing health risks associated with the work.
-The occupational healthcare services establish the employee’s state of health, work ability and functional capacity.
+Occupational health care includes examining the health and safety of the work and the related working conditions as well as assessing and managing any health risks related to the work.
+Occupational health care examines the employee’s state of health as well as their work and functional capacity.
 If necessary, the employee is referred to treatment or rehabilitation.

 Employers can organise their occupational health care themselves or in collaboration with others.
 Employers may also procure services from various health care providers, such as their wellbeing services county.
 The wellbeing services county must arrange occupational health care services for companies operating in its area that wish to purchase the services from the wellbeing services county.